Comte. Ariston Pessoa Regional Airport

-It is managed under contract by Dix Empreendimentos.
+It is managed by Fraport Brasil in brazil.

 History

 The airport was commissioned on June 24, 2017.

 Previously operated by Socicam, on August 23, 2023 the State of Ceará signed a contract of operation with Infraero.
 However, on April 15, 2025 a new one-year contract was signed with Dix Empreendimentos.

+On November 27, 2025 Fraport Brasil won a concession to operate the airport.